MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rxcontx/ns-rxcontx-_rx_context.md

 ### -field QueryQuota.Length

 The length, in bytes, of the buffer pointed to by <b>StartSid</b> member.
-This parameter is set to <b>IrpSp-&gt;Parameters.QueryQuota.Length</b>.
+This parameter is set to <b>IrpSp->Parameters.QueryQuota.Length</b>.

 ### -field QueryQuota.StartSid

 An optional pointer to a SID that indicates that the returned information is to start with an entry other than the first entry.
 This parameter is ignored if the <b>SidList</b> member is specified.
-This parameter is set to <b>IrpSp-&gt;Parameters.QueryQuota.StartSid</b>.
+This parameter is set to <b>IrpSp->Parameters.QueryQuota.StartSid</b>.

 ### -field QueryQuota.SidList

 An optional pointer to a list of SIDs whose quota information is to be returned.
 Each entry in the list is a FILE_GET_QUOTA_INFORMATION structure.
-This parameter is set to <b>IrpSp-&gt;Parameters.QueryQuota.SidList</b>.
+This parameter is set to <b>IrpSp->Parameters.QueryQuota.SidList</b>.

 ### -field QueryQuota.SidListLength

 The length, in bytes, of the list of SIDs in the <b>SidList</b> member, if one is specified.
-This parameter is set to <b>IrpSp-&gt;Parameters.QueryQuota.SidListLength</b>.
+This parameter is set to <b>IrpSp->Parameters.QueryQuota.SidListLength</b>.

 ### -field QueryQuota.RestartScan

 A Boolean value when set to <b>TRUE</b> indicates that the query is to start at the first entry.
 When this value is set to <b>FALSE</b>, the scan is resuming from a previous call.
 This parameter must be set to <b>TRUE</b> when calling for the first time.
-This parameter is set to <b>TRUE</b> if <b>IrpSp-&gt;Flags</b>has the SL_RESTART_SCAN bit on.
+This parameter is set to <b>TRUE</b> if <b>IrpSp->Flags</b>has the SL_RESTART_SCAN bit on.

 ### -field QueryQuota.ReturnSingleEntry

 A Boolean value when set to <b>TRUE</b> indicates that only a single entry should be returned.
 If this parameter is <b>TRUE</b>, MrxQueryQuotaInfo should return only the first entry that is found.
-This parameter is set to <b>TRUE</b> if <b>IrpSp-&gt;Flags</b> has the SL_RETURN_SINGLE_ENTRY bit on.
+This parameter is set to <b>TRUE</b> if <b>IrpSp->Flags</b> has the SL_RETURN_SINGLE_ENTRY bit on.

 ### -field QueryQuota.IndexSpecified

 A Boolean value when set to <b>TRUE</b> indicates to begin the scan at the entry in the list whose index is given by the <b>StartSid</b> member.
-This parameter is set to <b>TRUE</b> if <b>IrpSp-&gt;Flags </b>has the SL_INDEX_SPECIFIED bit on.
+This parameter is set to <b>TRUE</b> if <b>IrpSp->Flags </b>has the SL_INDEX_SPECIFIED bit on.

 ### -field SetQuota